God Friended Me: Development

 On August 31, 2017, it was announced that Steven Lilien and Wynbrandt had decided to develop the pilot and had teamed with Greg Berlanti and Sarah Schechter to develop the concept.
 Warner Bros.
 Television was shopping the show to the American broadcast networks.
 Both Lilien and Wynbrandt would write the series, while Berlanti and Schechter would serve as executive producers through Berlanti Productions, and Marcos Siega would direct the pilot.
 CBS ordered a pilot on January 23, 2018.
 In addition to Berlanti and Schechter, Lilien and Wynbrandt would also serve as executive producers for the series.
 The pilot was picked up straight-to-series by CBS on May 11, 2018 and the series premiered on September 30, 2018.
 On October 19, 2018, CBS picked up the series for a full season of 20 episodes.

 On January 29, 2019, the series was renewed for a second season which premiered on September 29, 2019.
 On March 13, 2020, Warner Bros.
 Television announced that production would be suspended due to the COVID-19 pandemic.
 On April 14, 2020, CBS announced the series had been canceled after two seasons, and the last two episodes aired on April 26, 2020.

-The last-filmed episode was reworked into a series finale, mainly by using unused footage originally filmed for the pilot.
+The last-filmed episode was reworked into a series finale, and several scenes utilized stock footage from previous episodes to supplant filming sessions that had to be cancelled.
+The final scene in the Himalayas utilizes location footage that was shot in Utah during the filming of the pilot, but reserved for potential use in a series finale: Lilien explained that "we had that great footage, we were just hoping that we weren't going to have to use it for another couple of years.
+Then we crafted a montage leading into it with all of our characters and all of the friend suggestions that had left a mark as a love letter to the fans."